Drug Studies for Patients in the filed of internal medicine/infectiology in Berlin

 Who Conducts Clinical Studies?

 The sponsors are mostly pharmaceutical companies but also national or independent research institutes.
 Studies are carried out in hospitals and, to a lesser extent, in private practices.

-EPIMED is a joint venture of twelve specialists’ practices in the field of HIV and hepatitis and the Department of Internal Medicine /Infectious diseases of the Vivantes Auguste-Viktoria-Klinikum.
-We offer drug studies for patients with HIV and hepatitis since 1997.
+EPIMED is a joint venture of twelve specialists’ practices in the field of internal medicine/infectiology and the Department of Internal Medicine /Infectious diseases of the Vivantes Auguste-Viktoria-Klinikum.
+We offer drug studies for patients since 1997.

 Will I Become a Guinea-Pig if I Take Part in a Study?

 We would not need clinical studies with humans, if only we knew all pros and cons, the efficacy and lack of efficacy of new substances readily at the beginning.
 Yet this does not make a study participant to a guinea-pig.
 The most important difference is the complete voluntariness of the participation and the opportunity to withdraw from the study at any point.
 For this reason studies are not allowed in correctional facilities and the concern of the patient safety of physical integrity is always paramount to the scientific advance and the marketing effort of the pharmaceutical companies.

 The patient safety is regulated by German constitutional law and the Declaration of Helsinki of the World Medical Association, the German law on pharmaceutical products (Arzneimittelgesetz) as well as European and international regulations (ICH-GCP).
 The crucial point is a thorough informed consent with explanation of the advantages and potential risks of the study that will be signed by the patient and the trial physician, as well as insurance for the test persons with high coverage.
 Before a study can start it has to be approved by an ethics committee.
 In Berlin it is the ethics committee of the health authorities (Landesamt für Gesundheit und Soziales)

 Which Advantages Do I Have if I participate in a Clinical Study?